a16z/magi/README.md

 [![build](https://github.com/a16z/magi/actions/workflows/test.yml/badge.svg)](https://github.com/a16z/magi/actions/workflows/test.yml) [![license: AGPL v3](https://img.shields.io/badge/License-AGPL_v3-blue.svg)](https://opensource.org/license/agpl-v3/) [![chat](https://img.shields.io/badge/chat-telegram-blue)](https://t.me/+6zrIsnaLO0hjNmZh)

-Magi is an OP Stack consensus client written in Rust, designed to perform the same functionality as `op-node`.
-It is compatible with execution clients like `op-geth`.
+Magi is an OP Stack consensus client written in Rust, designed to perform the same functionality as op-node.
+It is compatible with execution clients like op-geth.
 As an independent implementation, Magi aims to enhance the safety and liveness of the entire OP Stack ecosystem.
 Magi is still new, so we expect to find some bugs in the coming months.
 For critical infrastructure, we recommend using op-node.

 ## Running

-For convenience, we provide a simple Docker setup to run Magi and `op-geth` together.
-This guide assumes you have both `docker` and `git` installed on your machine.
+For convenience, we provide a simple Docker setup to run Magi and op-geth together.
+This guide assumes you have both docker and git installed on your machine.

 Start by cloning the Magi repository and entering the docker subdirectory
 ```sh